 Charter Use

-If you charter your catamaran commercially, your premium will be significantly higher than for private recreational use.
-Charter policies cover damage caused by less experienced operators and increased wear and tear.
-Some insurers offer combined private/charter policies.
+If you charter your catamaran commercially - especially in popular regions like the Whitsundays - your premium will be substantially higher than for private recreational use.
+Charter policies account for less experienced operators and increased wear.
+Some insurers offer combined private and charter policies.

 🌊